-In 2011, the Area Agency on Aging located in Sacramento, California and FREED Center for Independent Living located in Grass Valley, California, a rural area in Nevada County with isolated areas and limited resources, received funding from the State Independent Living Counsel (SILC) to establish the Aging and Disability Resource Collaborative (ADRC).
-The ADRC came about thanks to the vision of leaders in the older adults and disability communities who sought to form a streamlined and user-friendly method to access LTSS for consumers they served by bringing together community-based service organizations.
-While their vision emphasized a no-wrong-door approach so any Nevada County resident could ask for information and services from any of the participants in the collaboration, they focused significant attention on people with long-term chronic conditions and disabilities.
-These individuals often experience support needs that change frequently and they find themselves in emergency departments when LTSS is either unavailable or inconsistent.
-They are also often hospitalized or sent to skilled nursing facilities unnecessarily when the LTSS safety net fails.
+In 2011, the Area Agency on Aging located in Sacramento, California and FREED Independent Living Center located in Grass Valley, California, a rural area in Nevada County with isolated areas and limited resources, received funding from the State Independent Living Counsel (SILC) to establish the Aging and Disability Resource Collaborative (ADRC).
+The ADRC came about thanks to the vision of leaders in the older adults and disability communities who sought to form a streamlined and user-friendly method to access long-term services and supports (LTSS) for consumers they served by bringing together community-based service organizations.
+While their vision emphasized a no-wrong-door approach so any Nevada County resident could ask for information and services from any of the participants in the collaboration, they focused primarily on people with long-term chronic conditions and disabilities.
+These individuals often experience support and LTSS needs that change frequently and that sometimes cannot be met adequately or in a timely way.
+Such service gaps can lead to frequent ED visits, hospitalizations, and skilled nursing facility referrals.